As of today, who has access to the Role-Based Permissions functionality?

 Will my organization be forced to go through the migration to Role-Based Permissions?

 No!
-This will be a purely opt-in experience at this time.
+This is a purely opt-in experience at this time.

 However, it is important to note that when we release new functionality, it will be built on top of the Role-Based Permissions functionality.
 Therefore, in order to access new functionality, an organization will first need to be on Role-Based Permissions, so we strongly encourage customers to migrate!